mjiricka/xkb-czech-ucw-extension/README.md

 # My extension of UCW keyboard layout

-Extension of UCW keyboard layout via xkb system.
-It adds many Czech characters that are not present on traditional layouts.
+Extension of [UCW](http://log.or.cz/?p=31) keyboard layout via xkb system.
+It adds many particularly Czech characters that are not present on traditional layouts.

 Rest of the page is in Czech.

+---

 ## Co to je